Japan : Safety by CityJapan - safety as a country

-It can be concluded that in Tokyo, tradition is mixed with the popular culture, so that ancient temples are just a minute away from the best nightlife.
+It can be concluded that in Tokyo, tradition is mixed with a popular culture so that ancient temples are just a minute away from the best nightlife.

 Warnings & Dangers in Tokyo

 Natural disasters are so frequent in Japan that authorities constantly inform the population about the possible risks.
-Tokyo is prone to volcanoes, earthquakes and tsunamis, since the area is near an active and the elevation is not too high.
+Tokyo is prone to volcanoes, earthquakes, and tsunamis since the area is near an active volcano and the elevation is not too high.
 Due to all these hazards, Japan has the world's best quake and tsunami warning system.

-Terrorism is a possible danger all over the world and Japanese government does its best to prevent terrorism activity.
+Terrorism is a possible danger all over the world and the Japanese government does its best to prevent terrorist activity.
 Keep in mind that some regional tensions with North Korea may affect Japan.

 Even though there is low scam risk, you should be aware of touts and women offering a massage near the Roppongi area, since they may steal money from you.
 The drink spiking risk is very common and victims are often taken to an unknown location, with their credit card stolen and money withdrawn.

-Tokyo’s nightlife districts such as Kabukicho and Roppongi can be very dangerous, not only for female traveler, but for everyone.
+Tokyo’s nightlife districts such as Kabukicho and Roppongi can be very dangerous, not only for the female traveler but for everyone.
 However, if you do not go to these areas, you can feel completely safe while in Tokyo.
-It is a city where most of women spend their journey trouble free.
+It is a city where most women spend their journey trouble-free.